deborahwtt-commits/Giviti/replit.md

 - Mock e-commerce links (no actual payment integration in MVP)
 - Pre-seeded gift database (no external API for suggestions in MVP)
 - Session storage in PostgreSQL (connect-pg-simple)

+## Recent Changes & Fixes (November 2025)

+### Critical Fixes Applied
+1. **apiRequest Parameter Order**: Fixed from (method, url, data) to (url, method, data) to match usage patterns
+2. **Recipients Schema**: Made gender, zodiacSign, and relationship fields optional (nullable) for better UX
+3. **RecipientForm**: Updated to send null for empty optional fields instead of empty strings
+4. **SelectItem Validation**: Fixed empty value prop error by using "all" instead of "" for "Todas" option
+5. **Category Filtering**: Updated logic to handle "all" value correctly
+6. **Query Caching**: Changed staleTime from Infinity to 0 for fresh data on navigation
+7. **401 Error Handling**: All protected pages now properly handle session expiration with toast notifications and redirect
+8. **Cache Invalidation**: Stats queries properly invalidated after recipient/event mutations

+### E2E Testing Results
+✅ **All Core Flows Verified:**
+- OIDC authentication and login
+- Create recipient with interests
+- Create event with future date
+- Filter suggestions by category
+- Dashboard displays correct stats after mutations
+- Logout and return to landing page

+### Production Readiness
+- All pages connected to real backend APIs
+- Proper authentication and security (isAuthenticated middleware)
+- User ownership validation on all CRUD operations
+- Error handling with user-friendly messages in Portuguese
+- Loading states and empty states throughout
+- 20 gift suggestions seeded for testing
+- Database schema stable and tested